Desexing Cats & Kittens: Benefits and costs of neutering or spaying your cat

 In a nutshell

 Desexing your cat will help to control cat overpopulation, remove the stress and problems of unwanted litters and also have positive effects on your cat’s health.
-As your cat will stop being in heat, desexing will also make living your cat a bit more relaxed and help avoid annoying behaviour like night howling.
+As your cat will stop coming in heat, desexing will also make living your cat a bit more relaxed and help avoid annoying behaviour like night howling.

 Any advice provided is general only.
 Refer to the applicable Product Disclosure Statement for details of Bow Wow Meow Pet Insurance cover.